Lambaa94/Stream-Saver/README.md

 ```
 As a user, I want to know where I can stream the latest and greatest shows and movies.
 I want to save time by knowing how many seasons my show has,
-Along with where my shows and movies are streaming all in one app.
+Along with where my shows and movies are streaming and watch recommendations all in one app.
 I also want to save my favorite shows and movies to view later.

 ```